 This way, you will offer enough marketing services to stay competitive while your experts are free to spend their entire time and energy developing your brand software.

 What are white-label products?

-White-label products are typically sold by retailers with their own branding and logo but said products are manufactured by a third party.
+White-label products are typically sold by retailers with their own branding and logo but are manufactured by a third party.